Ephesians 5

 3But fornication, and all uncleanness, or covetousness, let it not be once named among you, as becometh saints; 4Neither filthiness, nor foolish talking, nor jesting, which are not convenient: but rather giving of thanks.

-Paul is not listing vague moral failures.
-He is naming what destroys the body and spirit: sexual unfaithfulness, the endless hunger for more, the spiritual numbness that follows.
-A saint - one set apart by God - simply does not live this way.
-Not because of rules, but because of who you are.
+Paul names what destroys the body and spirit: sexual unfaithfulness, the endless hunger for more, the spiritual numbness that follows.
+A saint - one set apart by God - simply does not live this way, because of who you are in Christ.

 Even your words matter.
 Filthy talk, foolish joking, jesting that mocks what is true - these corrode the soul.
 Instead, Paul sets a single practice: "giving of thanks."
 The way you speak either leads away from God or toward Him.